upspring/neo4j_model.cr/README.md

 * new, save, reload
 * sets created_at property on create and updated_at property on save (if present)
 * simple associations (has_one, has_many, belongs_to, belongs_to_many) - NOTE: read-only at present
+* query proxy to allow method chaining (query is not executed until you try to access a record)

 The association types do assume/impose a convention on the relationship direction, but I find it easier to think of relationships this way, rather than stick with Neo4j's required yet meaningless direction (the way ActiveNode does with the :in/:out parameter).